maximedaraize/create-scss-website/docs/README.md

 ## Introduction

-⚡️ A command-line interface for a quick and easy way to organize your scss.
+A command-line interface for a quick and easy way to organize your scss.

 Generate an scss folder structure anywhere you want in your application.
-Choose what kind of preset you want to use (default, blank, custom).
+Choose what kind of preset you want to use (complete, clean, custom).
 Manage your file the same way in every project, and save time doing it.

 ## Getting started